 The heart of the Waldorf method is that education is an art – it must speak to the child’s experience.
 To educate the whole child, their heart and will must be reached, as well as their mind.
 Rudolf Steiner

-As we currently welcome families to virtual visits to our school ahead of our reopening in September 2021, we enclose below a summary of our curriculum approach across the school.
+As we work towards the next stage of our plans for reopening at the earliest opportunity, we enclose below a summary of our curriculum approach across the school.

-Over coming weeks and months this will become accompanied by a full complement of policy documents and a range of illustrative learning guides and handbooks, all of which will reflect our commitment to excellence in provision across all areas, in offering a progressive and professional Steiner Waldorf education.
+This will become accompanied by a full complement of policy documents and a range of illustrative learning guides and handbooks, all of which will reflect our commitment to excellence in provision across all areas, in offering a progressive and professional Waldorf education.

 This development is holistic, it ranges across academic, social, moral and creative capacities; across ‘head, hand and heart’ (a construction of the celebrated Swiss educationalist, Johann Heinrich Pestalozzi).
 We value excellence, inspiration, and independent thinking, and seek to shape rounded, free-thinking, open and resilient people who make a valuable contribution to their communities and the world.

 Wynstones embraces a commitment to excellence in all aspects of endeavour; intellectual and academic; active and embodied; artistic, aesthetic and the affective.
 As part of this, we will: